-Surgeons are raising the alarm over UK treatment waiting times, the NHS has been given warning regarding these waiting times, and an the independent health think tank; the “Kings Fund” indicates waiting times are at a three-year high.
+Surgeons are raising the alarm over UK treatment waiting times, the NHS has been given warning regarding these waiting times, and an independent health think tank the “Kings Fund” indicates waiting times are at a 3-year high.

 The Kings Fund is arguing however, that the figures are due to Government financial reforms and pressures on the NHS.
 David Cameron’s top down shake-up of the NHS has distracted front-line staff and that the strain of this is now showing.

-According to the NHS constitution – the “waiting standard” is eighteen weeks, which is the maximum time period before the patient should receive treatment, and while the health service still collects all the data, the government is no longer “performance managing” the waiting standard.
+According to the NHS constitution, the “waiting standard” is 18 weeks, which is the maximum time period before the patient should receive treatment, and while the health service still collects all the data, the government is no longer “performance managing” the waiting standard.
 This indicates that the health service is no longer operating in the same climate, which might also mean waiting standards may get worse in the future.